 The Proctors will not accept as reasons for lateness problems such as: delays in postage, reliance on third parties to deliver your work, travel problems, printing problems, or, for submission of work electronically, problems such as failure of your private email, computer (including virus infection), internet connection, connection to the submission portal (unless a system-wide error), or lost or stolen files.

-Ensure that you keep adequate physical and online backups and store them separately and securely.
+Ensure that you keep adequate backups and store them separately and securely.

 If you do submit your work late, you will receive an email notification of the consequences and instructions on what to do next.
 You may receive an academic penalty.
-Academic penalties vary from course to course but are normally on a sliding scale and are published by the department.
-Applications to waive any academic penalty must be made to the Proctors’ Office as soon as possible by your college (or department, for non-matriculated students) explaining your lateness.
+Academic penalties vary from course to course but are normally on a sliding scale and are published in your examination conventions.
+Applications to waive any academic penalty must be made to the Proctors’ Office as soon as possible and within 14 days of your submission deadline by your college (or department, for non-matriculated students) explaining your lateness.